 From the ashes of two doo-wop groups — the Primes and Distants — emerged the Temptations.
 It might be hard to believe now, but the Temptations had a rocky start after signing to Motown.
 It wasn’t until “The Way You Do the Things You Do” came out at the beginning of 1964 that the group started to gain any national traction.
 That same year, they put out another single, written and produced by the Miracles’ Smokey Robinson and Ronnie White: “My Girl.”

-Want more awesome genre Kits?
+Want more awesome genre sounds?
 Check out the mind-bending drum, bass, and synth loops of Brain Waves, inspired by the Los Angeles beat scene.